-When it comes to power systems, the massive deployment of active consumers, Advanced Metering Infrastructure (AMI), EVs and other emerging devices at distribution level will push current monitoring and control approaches to their limits.
-The dimension and complexity of such electricity networks will not only require the adoption of more active and collaborative control approaches for ensuring system security [128], but also an enhancement of the whole communication infrastructure in terms of coverage and bandwidth capacity [3].
-Especially if applications such as AMI or Energy Management Systems (EMS) are densely spread across distribution grids, the capacity of fast bidirectional communication among all devices and entities involved will be paramount.
+Wit regard to power systems, the massive deployment of active consumers, Advanced Metering Infrastructure (AMI), EVs and other emerging devices at distribution level will push current monitoring and control approaches to their limits.
+The dimension and complexity of these electricity networks requires not only the adoption of more active and collaborative control approaches for ensuring system security [131], but also an enhancement of the whole communication infrastructure in terms of coverage and bandwidth capacity [2].
+If applications like AMI or Energy Management Systems (EMS) are densely spread across distribution grids, the capacity of fast bidirectional communication among all devices and entities involved is paramount.

-The communication channels should be able to support both much larger volumes of data supplied by diverse sources and two-way communications and interactions between far more actors than nowadays.
-Moreover, an active control approach requires much more grid measurements than those presently available, which entail a dense deployment of sensors as well [128].
+The communication channels should be able to support both much larger volumes of data supplied by diverse sources and two-way communication and interactions between far more actors than nowadays.
+Moreover, an active control approach requires many more grid measurements than those presently available, which entail a dense deployment of sensors as well [131].
 However, main facilities in power systems so far are commonly monitored by a relatively low number of sensors installed at key grid busbars only.
 Finally, most of the field sensors employed use wired communication channels, thereby rendering their massive deployment impractical.
-Recent progresses made in low-cost, wireless sensing technologies could allow collecting fine granulated measurements in case of residential applications. where the reliability and delay requirements are low [3].
-Note though that wireless solutions may fail in terms of customers security and privacy [132].
+Recent progresses made in low-cost, wireless sensing technologies could allow collecting fine granulated measurements in case of residential applications, where the reliability and delay requirements are low [2].
+Note, however, that wireless solutions may fail in terms of customers security and privacy [135].

-C. The Need for Edge Devices
+C. Need for Edge Devices